Car insurance in Pennsylvania — coverage by county

 I'm moving to Pennsylvania from another state — how soon do I need to switch?

 Pennsylvania requires you to register vehicles within 60 days of establishing residency, and the registration requires a PA-issued insurance ID card.
-We can quote and bind with a future effective date so the switch is seamless on moving day.
+We can quote and bind with a future effective date so the switch happens on moving day without a gap.
 Out-of-state insurers don't always file PA forms, so a clean handoff matters.